skip to main content

 FAQs

-• Is medical billing and coding hard?
+• How hard is medical billing and coding?
 Some might find medical billing and coding harder than others.
 That said, there are a number of tools and resources available to people working in these roles, such as software programs to help find the correct codes.

 • Is medical billing and coding a good career?
-Medical records and health information specialist jobs (which is the category in which medical billing and coding jobs fall) are expected to grow 9% between 2020 and 2030.8 This equates to the addition of roughly 37,100 new positions.
-So, growth-wise, now may be a good time to enter this field.
-You might also find this a rewarding career if you have certain qualities that are beneficial in this position, such as being analytical, being detail-oriented, and having good communication skills.9
+Medical secretary and administrative assistant jobs (which is the category in which medical billing and coding jobs fall) are expected to grow 5% between 2023 and 2033.4 This equates to projecting the addition of roughly 41,300 positions.
+You might also find this a career if you have certain qualities that are beneficial in this position, such as being organized and having good organization, writing, and interpersonal communication skills.5

 4 U.S. Bureau of Labor Statistics.
 Occupational Outlook Handbook.
-Medical Records and Health Information Specialists.
-Job Outlook. https://www.bls.gov/ooh/healthcare/medical-records-and-health-information-technicians.htm#tab-6
+Secretaries and Administrative Assistants.
+Job Outlook. https://www.bls.gov/ooh/office-and-administrative-support/secretaries-and-administrative-assistants.htm#tab-6

 5 U.S. Bureau of Labor Statistics.
 Occupational Outlook Handbook.
-Medical Records and Health Information Specialists.
-How to Become a Medical Records or Health Information Specialist. https://www.bls.gov/ooh/healthcare/medical-records-and-health-information-technicians.htm#tab-4
+Secretaries and Administrative Assistants.
+How to Become a Secretary or Administrative Assistant. https://www.bls.gov/ooh/office-and-administrative-support/secretaries-and-administrative-assistants.htm#tab-4

-7 Completion time may vary depending on individual student.
+6 Completion time may vary depending on the individual student.

 Request Information